Honey for sore throat: 5 remedies that work

 Honey and lemon drink

-A combination of honey and lemon works wonders for sore throats due to its soothing and antibacterial properties.
+Combining honey with lemon juice makes for a comforting drink that can relieve sore throats.

-Squeeze half a lemon in a cup of warm water and add one tablespoon of honey.
-Stir well before drinking slowly.
+Mix one tablespoon of honey with the juice of half a lemon in a cup of warm water.

-The vitamin C in lemon boosts immunity while the honey soothes the throat lining, making this an effective remedy for sore throats.
+The vitamin C in lemon boosts immunity while honey soothes the throat lining.

+Regularly consuming this drink once or twice daily may help relieve symptoms.

 Spicy relief

-We all know ginger is an anti-inflammatory wonder, and when added to honey, it's perfect for treating sore throats.

-How to use: Boil slices of fresh ginger in water for about ten minutes, then strain it into a cup.
-Add one tablespoon of honey to the ginger tea before sipping slowly.
+Boil slices of fresh ginger in water for about ten minutes, strain in a cup and add one tablespoon of honey.

-This combo not only soothes but also helps reduce inflammation in the throat.
+Ginger's anti-inflammatory properties work with the soothing effects of honey, giving comfort from soreness when had regularly.

 Golden remedy